-•In principle, a dedicated system is used to share materials for Board of Directors' meetings with external directors in advance, and a system has been established to enable timely exchange of questions and items to be confirmed via email, etc.

-•Regarding Audit & Supervisory Board members, in addition to the attendance of Board meetings, which are compulsory statutory meetings, they are provided with opportunities to attend important meetings related to business execution, such as Executive Committee, as well as Global Risk Management & Compliance Committee and HQ/SJ Compliance Committee as observers.
-The Audit & Supervisory Board members report and provide information to the Audit & Supervisory Board members, meterials and information on these meetings are provided.

-•A separate and direct email route to the Audit & Supervisory Board, which allows the Audit & Supervisory Board members to directly receive reports on events that may damage the trust of the Shiseido Group, has been established as part of the internal whistle-blowing hotline system.
+- ·In principle, a dedicated system is used to share materials for Board of Directors' meetings with external directors in advance, and a system has been established to enable timely exchange of questions and items to be confirmed via email, etc. - •Regarding Audit & Supervisory Board members, in addition to the attendance of Board meetings, which are compulsory statutory meetings, they are provided with opportunities to attend important meetings related to business execution, such as Executive Committee, as well as Global Risk Management & Compliance Committee and HQ/SJ Compliance Committee as observers.
+The Audit & Supervisory Board members report and provide information to the Audit & Supervisory Board through these meetings.
+Moreover, when requested by the Audit & Supervisory Board members, materials and information on these meetings are provided. - ·A separate and direct email route to the Audit & Supervisory Board, which allows the Audit & Supervisory Board members to directly receive reports on events that may damage the trust of the Shiseido Group, has been established as part of the internal whistle-blowing hotline system.
 Information on the email route is provided to employees in Japan through training for new hires and training on harassment for all employees.